Type of Journey

 Read about our travel expeditions, new destinations, new pictures, latest trip schedules

-Botswana is a landlocked country in the southern part of Africa, surrounded by Namibia, South Africa and Zimbabwe.
-It is the home to the famous Kalahari desert and the Okavango Delta.
+Botswana is a landlocked country in the southern part of Africa, surrounded by Namibia, South Africa, and Zimbabwe.
+It is the home to the famous Kalahari Desert and the Okavango Delta.
+WildVoyager provides you with the best Botswana safari itinerary.
 The Okavango Delta is a vast inland river delta in northern Botswana.
 About 38% of the country’s land is reserved for national parks, which is one of the highest in the world.
-Botswana boasts the highest concentration of Elephants in the entire Africa, about 50,000 of them, spread mainly across Chobe national park and Linyanti region.
-A significant part of Botswana’s area is taken up by the Kalahari desert, which is home to many animals like South African giraffe, bush elephant, white rhino, cape buffalo, spotted hyena, brown hyena, honey badger, meerkat, yellow mongoose, warthog, African leopard, South African cheetah, caracal, Cape wild dog, cape porcupine, blue wildebeest, black-backed jackal, cape fox, lion, plains zebra, common eland, gemsbok, springbok, steenbok, sable antelope, impala, greater kudu, aardvark, cape ground squirrel, bat-eared fox,, red hartebeest, cape hare, chacma baboon and ostrich.
+Botswana boasts the highest concentration of Elephants in entire Africa, about 50,000 of them, spread mainly across Chobe national park and the Linyanti region.
+A significant part of Botswana’s area is taken up by the Kalahari desert, which is home to many animals like the South African giraffe, bush elephant, white rhino, cape buffalo, spotted hyena, brown hyena, honey badger, meerkat, yellow mongoose, warthog, African leopard, South African cheetah, caracal, Cape wild dog, cape porcupine, blue wildebeest, black-backed jackal, Cape fox, lion, plains zebra, common eland, gemsbok, springbok, steenbok, sable antelope, impala, greater kudu, aardvark, cape ground squirrel, bat-eared fox,, red hartebeest, Cape hare, chacma baboon, and ostrich.

 Chobe National Park